raymondlowe/cave-worksite/PROJECT_PLAN.md

 - [ ] Implement automated testing for content updates
 - [ ] Create maintenance scripts (see `remove_html.py`)
 - [ ] Set up git hooks for quality control
+  - For submodules: Ensure hooks and quality checks are run inside submodules as well.
+Always commit changes in submodules first, then update the submodule pointer in the parent repo.
+Never add/commit submodule files from the parent repo.

 ## 4. Implementation Roadmap